specklesystems/speckle-automate-github-composite-action/README.md

 For example, if you are using Python, you might use `python3 main.py`.
 If you are using Node.js, you might use `node main.js`.
 If using bash shell, `bash main.sh` etc. etc..
 Even if the command is defined within your Dockerfile (for examples, using the `CMD` or `ENTRYPOINT` statements), you must provide the command here in order for Speckle Automate to run the function.

+#### `speckle_function_recommended_cpu_m`

+The recommended maximum CPU in millicores for the function.
+1000 millicores = 1 CPU core.
+Defaults to 1000 millicores (1 CPU core).
+If the Function exceeds this limit, it will be throttled to run within the limit.

+#### `speckle_function_recommended_memory_mi`

+The recommended maximum memory in mebibytes for the function.
+1024 mebibytes = 1 gibibyte.
+Defaults to 100 mebibytes.
+If the Function exceeds this limit, it will be terminated.

 #### `dockerfile_path`

 Path to the Dockerfile to be used to build the Speckle Function.